S. Parkes Cadman: New York churches

-After graduating from seminary, Cadman moved to the United States, to pastor a local Methodist church in Millbrook, New York.
-In 1895, he started the Metropolitan Methodist Church (now The United Methodist Church of the Village) on Seventh Avenue between Thirteenth and Fourteenth Streets, in New York City, where his preaching attracted large crowds.
-In 1901, he left the Metropolitan Methodist Church to lead the Central Congregational Church of Brooklyn, New York, where he would minister for 35 years until his death in 1936.
-The church grew to become one of the largest U.S. Congregationalist assemblies during his pastorate.
+After graduating from seminary, Cadman moved to the United States to pastor a local Methodist church in Millbrook, New York.
+In 1895, he started the Metropolitan Methodist Church (now The United Methodist Church of the Village) on Seventh Avenue between Thirteenth and Fourteenth Streets in New York City, where his preaching attracted large crowds.
+In 1901, he left the Metropolitan Methodist Church to lead the Central Congregational Church of Brooklyn, where he ministered for 35 years until his death in 1936.
+The church became one of the largest U.S. Congregationalist assemblies during his pastorate.

 Radio broadcasting

-In 1923, he pioneered the use of the then-new medium of radio to broadcast his sermons, becoming "the first of the 'radio pastors', his sermons reach[ing] the ears of millions", said the New York Times.
-In 1928, he began a weekly Sunday afternoon radio broadcast on the NBC radio network, his powerful oratory reaching a nationwide audience of five million persons.
-He was also a frequent speaker from 1928 to 1936 on NBC's Sunday morning program, The National Radio Pulpit, sharing the long-running series' microphone with Ralph W. Sockman.
+In 1923, Cadman pioneered the use of the new medium of radio to broadcast his sermons, becoming "the first of the 'radio pastors', his sermons reach the ears of millions", said the New York Times.
+In 1928, he began a weekly Sunday afternoon radio broadcast on the NBC radio network, his powerful oratory reaching a nationwide audience of five million.
+He was also a frequent speaker from 1928 to 1936 on NBC's Sunday morning program The National Radio Pulpit, sharing the microphone with Ralph Washington Sockman.